Telecommunications in Armenia: Broadband

 According to official statistics from the International Telecommunication Union, the number of broadband subscribers in Armenia in 2017 was 315,319 users or 10.76 users per 100 persons.

 ADSL

-A major part of DSL connectivity is offered by Telecom Armenia CJSC (Beeline TM).
-Some other ISP (Arminco, WEB, Bionet and others) also offer DSL connectivities mainly using leased infrastructure of Telecom Armenia CJSC.
+A major part of DSL connectivity is offered by Telecom Armenia OJSC (Beeline TM).
+Some other ISPs (Arminco, WEB, Bionet and others) also offer DSL connectivities mainly using leased infrastructure of Telecom Armenia OJSC.

 WiMAX

 Rapid development of WiMAX was recorded in 2008–2010.
 Two WiMAX providers, namely Icon Communications and Cornet Ltd. operating in the 3.6–3.8 GHz band using IEEE 802.16e reached 2000 users each, but shortly disappeared from the market due to strong competition with ADSL and FTTB operators.
-Cornet was closed and Icon Communications was acquired by Telecom Armenia CJSC (Beeline).
+Cornet was closed and Icon Communications was acquired by Telecom Armenia OJSC (Beeline TM).

 FTTB

-Fibre to the building broadband connectivity is offered by at least four major operators, namely MTS Armenia (operated by Viva-MTS TM), Ucom, Telecom Armenia CJSC (operated under Beeline TM) and GNC-Alfa (operated under Rostelecom TM).
-All three companies offer triple play services including Internet, IPTV and telephone services.
+Fibre to the building broadband connectivity is offered by at least four major operators, namely Viva Armenia, Ucom, Telecom Armenia OJSC (operated under Beeline TM) and GNC-Alfa (operated under Rostelecom TM).
+All three companies offer triple play services including internet, IPTV and telephone services.